Force over Distance: Chapter 16

 Was the scientist even separating his wife from the AI?
 It sure didn’t seem like it.

 “Okay.”
-TJ carefully extricated her hand from Rush’s grip.
+TJ extricated her hand from Rush’s grip.
 She looked up Young.
 “What is this?” she mouthed.

-“It’s Destiny.”
+“It’s the ship.”
 Young kept his voice low.
-“The ship.
-Or the AI—who the hell knows, TJ.
+“Or the AI.
+Who the hell knows, TJ.
 But he’s not gonna stop trying to get back there while he’s conscious.
 Can he do it now?
 Safely?”

 Rush made another attempt to sit, and Greer pressed him back.
 “What the hell are you doing, doc?” the sergeant asked.
 “You just colocalized some temporal reference frames.
 Seems like you should get the rest of the day off.”